Welcome to our Colombia travel guide, where you will discover 10 great reasons to visit this vibrant and beautiful country.

 Glide down Amazon River tributaries by canoe, spot rare pink dolphins, stay in floating houses or visit Isla de los Micos (Monkey Island), the home of almost 5000 primates.

-Access the Amazon rainforest through Leticia, capital of the Amazonas department and located on Colombia’s southernmost tip.
+Access the Amazon rainforest through Leticia, which is located on Colombia’s southernmost tip.

-(Note: Leticia is not accessible by road; only plane or boat.)
+(Note: Since Leticia is not accessible by road, you must arrive by plane or boat.)

 Kayak through the Yahuarcaca lakes in Leticia, where you can spot wildlife like eagles, hawks and sloths.